December 7

 A Few Nuances Explained:

-Sometimes you hear of peaches losing their fruit to the freeze: that only happens when you have an unexpected extremely late freeze in April, and usually not in these parts of Florida.
-Our low chill cultivars should tolerate a late light freeze, provided your particular variety is not planted on the northern edge of its grow zone.
+Sometimes you hear of peaches losing their fruit to the freeze: that only happens when you have an unexpected extremely late freeze in late March or even April, and usually not in these parts of Florida.
+Our low chill cultivars should tolerate a late light freeze of short duration, provided your particular variety is not planted on the northern edge of its grow zone.

 For example: A Tropic Beauty is a 150 chill hour peach.
-It is meant for Tampa, St Pete, Orlando and further south: zone 9b.
-If you plant it in Gainesville, the tree will grow here but there is a probability that a late freeze will wipe out the fruit set.
+It is ideally meant for Tampa, St Pete, Orlando and further south: zone 9b.
+If you plant it in Gainesville, you'll have a similar successful experience.
+If you plant it in rural Alachua County in an open field, the tree will grow here but there is a probability that a late freeze will wipe out the fruit set about one year out of five.
+And that's ok if you also have other peaches planted of a higher chill hour and therefor set fruits later.

-Last year we got fruit on our Tropic Beauty in Gainesville: highly unusual.
-In Gainesville we need a tree that is at least 200 chill hours, and if we err on the side of 300-450 chill hour types we get a more dependable harvest every year.
+Last year we got fruit on our Tropic Beauty in Gainesville: not unusual in the subdivision areas.
+In the more rural areas of the county, if it's your only tree, start with a tree that is at least 200 chill hours, and if we err on the side of 250-425 chill hour types we get a more dependable harvest every year.

 That said, don't be afraid to plant a Scarlett Beauty plum in Gainesville just because it says "150 chill hours".
 For reasons I don't pretend to understand, the Scarlett Beauty plum will set and mature fruit in ALL of zone 9, regardless of the late freeze!
 And the same is true of a few 150 chill hour pears too.